brainworxx/lazyFxx-TYPO3-Extension/Documentation/Configuration/Index.rst

   - <f:image>
   - <f:media>

 Whenever one of these ViewHelpers is used in your templates, LazyFxx is also used.
-Of cause X-Classing them may cause trouble elsewhere, and you may want to coose when you actually provide lazy loading on the frontend.
+Of cause X-Classing them may cause trouble elsewhere, and you may want to choose when you actually provide lazy loading on the frontend.
 That is why we have provided ViewHelpers for this purpose:

 .. code-block:: html